RY997/Thesis/thesis.typ

   Note: This section describes how the subsystems are mapped onto existing hardware and software components.
 The description is accompanied by a UML deployment diagram.
 The existing components are often off-the-shelf components.
 If the components are distributed on different nodes, the network infrastructure and the protocols are also described.
 ]

-== Persistent Data Management
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Optional section that describes how data is saved over the lifetime of the system and which data.
-Usually this is either done by saving data in structured files or in databases.
-If this is applicable for the thesis, describe the approach for persisting data here and show a UML class diagram how the entity objects are mapped to persistent storage.
-It contains a rationale of the selected storage scheme, file system or database, a description of the selected database and database administration issues.
-]

 == Access Control
 #rect(
   width: 100%,